-- 9.2.1 Holme has a thriving economy with a diverse range of income generating activities.
-These include two conservation organisations (which attract large numbers of visitors), farming, retail activities at Drove Orchards, a Pub, a variety of holiday accommodation including five caravan/glamping sites, professional consultancy activities, a riding school, service providers for second homes and holiday accommodation, security and gardening, a beach cafe and a variety of artisan activities.
-Retirement incomes provide a stable contribution to the economy and an unusually large proportion of residents are self employed (18%). - 9.2.2 Almost all of this income generation depends on the natural capital of the parish and the ecosystem services that it provides.
+- 9.2.1 Holme is an AONB Parish with a thriving economy and a diverse range of income generating activities.
+These include two conservation organisations (which attract large numbers of visitors), farming, retail activities at Drove Orchards, a Pub, a variety of holiday accommodation including five caravan/glamping sites, professional consultancy activities, a riding school, service providers for second homes and holiday accommodation, security and gardening, a beach cafe and a variety of artisan activities. - 9.2.2 Retirement incomes provide a stable contribution to the economy and an unusually large proportion of residents are self employed (18%).
+14% of residents work at or mainly from home (compared to only 6% in the Borough or the Region) and this provides a good basis for sustainable development in a rural parish with environmental constraints on many forms of traditional economic development.
+Almost all of the income generation depends on the natural capital of the parish and the ecosystem services that it provides.
 It is thus fundamental to a sustainable future for Holme that these ecosystem services are protected and enhanced. - 9.2.3 Government policy is increasingly focused on "protecting and enhancing" the natural environment and the Government's 25 year environment plan (DEFRA 2018) is underpinned by the commitment to make ours the first generation to leave the natural environment in a better state than we found it.
-Given the above and the anticipated, negative impacts of the SMP, this has particular importance for Holme-next-the-Sea. - 9.2.4 When using this policy a judgement needs to be made as to whether a specific planning application is positive, neutral or negative in relation to (1) the ecosystem services and (2) the environmental objectives set out in the Policy.
-Scoring each positive with 1, neutral with 0 and negative with -1, the sum indicates whether the application has a net positive impact (i.e. the result must be greater than 0).
-The independent result for both ecosystem services and environmental objectives must be positive.
-Where there are a number of negative impacts, or any negative impact on coastal erosion or flooding, the decision taker should seek improvements to the application in order to avoid refusal.
+Given the above and the anticipated, negative impacts of the SMP, this has particular importance for Holme-next-the-Sea. - 9.2.4 When using this policy a judgement needs to be made as to whether a specific planning application is positive, neutral or negative in relation to (1) the ecosystem services and (2) the environmental objectives set out in the Policy. - 9.2.5 A proportionate approach should be adopted bearing in mind that small changes in land use may appear inconsequential, but through time the cumulative effects of incremental change can have significant impacts and these should be identified and assessed for all development.